Ashutosh00710/be-social_/README.md

 ### To run front-end only

-Before you run front-end if you are not using Redux Devtools Extension in your browser then Go to client/src/redux/store.js
+Before you run front-end if you are not using Redux Devtools Extension in your browser then</br>
+Go to client/src/redux/store.js

 ```javascript